Nhypocrite/blog_pic/Readme.md

-#blog_pic
+# blog_pic

-This repository is used for storing the pictures of Nhypocrite.
+This repository is used for storing the pictures of NHypocrite.